gtDMMB/pmfe2023/README.md

 This project is available as a [Docker][docker] container.
 If you wish to *run* `pmfe` but do not need to modify and recompile the code, we recommend this approach, as it makes it easy to ensure you have all the dependencies.

+Note that the image is no longer being updated and corresponds to latest code as of September 2015.
+As of June 2018, the only updates have been to the test suite.
+Therefore, the Docker container remains a good choice for users who only need to generate polytopes from RNA sequences.

 You can download the latest image by running the following in your shell:

     docker pull agdphd/pmfe